Getting started with the Structural free trial

 On Database View, in the column list, the Applied Generator column lists the currently assigned generator for each column.
 For a new workspace, the columns are all assigned the Passthrough generator.
 The Passthrough generator simply passes the source value through to the destination data without masking it.

 Click a column that is marked as Passthrough.
-For example, the customers.Marital_Status column.
+For example, in the sample workspace, the customers.Marital_Status column.
 The column configuration panel displays.
 To select a generator, click the generator dropdown.
 The list contains generators that can be assigned to the column based on the column data type.
 For customers.Marital_Status, the Categorical generator is a good option.

 For Passthrough columns that Structural identified as containing sensitive data, the column displays the type of sensitive data, such as a name, email address, or location.

 In Database View, click one of those columns.
-For example, the customers.email column is marked as containing an email address.
+For example, in the sample workspace, the customers.email column is marked as containing an email address.

 For customers.Email, click the Email label.
 Instead of the column configuration panel, you see a panel that indicates the type of sensitive data and the recommended generator.
 For customers.Email, the recommended generator is Email.
 To assign the Email generator, click Apply recommendation.
 The column configuration panel displays with the generator assigned.